 Prevention:

-Inspect the optimum advised bulb wattage.
-You will increase the threat of electrical fire if you select a light bulb with a higher wattage than this amount.
+electrical fire if you select a light bulb with a higher wattage than

 Never go over the recommended wattage for a light or lighting fixture.